natenka/pyneng-book-en/docs/source/book/21_textfsm/1_textfsm_syntax.rst

   * the next line is read,
   * then the current state changes to a new state and processing continues in new state.

-If the rule uses **Continue** action, it is not possible to change state inside this rule.
+If rule uses **Continue** action, it is not possible to change state inside this rule.
 This rule is needed to avoid loops in sequence of states.

 Error Action
 ^^^^^^^^^^^^